Miracles (1986 film)

-Miracles is a 1986 American comedy film about a newly divorced couple who can't seem to get away from one another.
+Miracles is a 1986 comedy film about a newly divorced couple who can't seem to get away from one another.
 The film was written and directed by Jim Kouf.
+It’s an international co-production film between the United States and Mexico.

 Plot

 Somewhere in the jungle a little girl (Erika Faraon) is sick.
 Everybody in the tribe is really worried, especially her father K'in (Jorge Reynoso) and her mother (Zaide Silvia Gutiérrez).
 The witchdoctor cannot heal her and gets drunk.
 The witchdoctor, called Kayum (Adalberto Martínez) throws out a kind of omen/incantation while being completely wasted.
 It produces a huge thunderstorm with plenty of lightning bolts.
 It affects the weather in New York, where Roger Briggs (Tom Conti) is performing surgery.
 The lights go in and out, but he finally finishes it well.
 The lightning also affects Jean (Teri Garr), who is at a party, enjoying her new-found freedom after her divorce from her hard-working and wealthy husband.

 A robbery goes awry.
 One of the robbers is left stranded and, during his attempt to run away from the police, he causes a multiple car accident.
 Jean's car ends up at the inner-shop side of a window shop, and Roger's car is barely working.
 Jean doesn't want to be left to her own devices, so she enters Roger's car.
 Roger can't stand his ex-wife, and his car is his and only his, especially because it's the only thing which his divorce has granted him.
 The rest of things went to Jean, his ex-wife.

 The robber, Juan, (Paul Rodríguez) gets into Roger's car.
 He pulls out a gun and kidnaps Jean and Roger, who is driving.
 He takes them to his home, ties them down and imprisons them within a closet.
 Jean and Roger succeed on releasing themselves, although they are fighting and verbally abusing each other all the time.
 They leave the closet, pass through the open door of a room where Juan's relatives are also arguing and try to leave.
 However, when they enter another room, a hidden police officer fights Roger.

 The police were about to break into the criminals' nest.
 Roger's fight with the police officer cause the police to start shooting like crazy.
 Juan runs away again, kidnapping Jean and Roger again, and Roger is driving again.
 The police run after them, shooting wildly.
 Juan gets frantic because Jean and Roger keep on arguing all the time.
 There is a moment when Jean tries to jump free but Roger convinces her not to.